FAQ

 How many Load Balancers can I create?

 Each customer has a default limit for the number of Cloud resources that we simultaneously provide.
-If you would like to increase your limit, you can send a request to our support team by opening a support ticket via Cloud Console.
+If you would like to increase your limit, you can send a request to our support team by opening a support ticket via Hetzner Console.
 Our team will quickly review your request and, if everything is in order, they will increase your limit.

 How do you bill for Load Balancers?